yclas/guides/docs/Plugins-login-using-social-auth.md

 2. Fill the fields Name, Description and Website.
 3. In the  **Callback URL**  field enter: http://yourdomain.com/social/login/1?hauth_done=Twitter
 4. Press  **Create your Twitter application**
-5. Go to the “Keys and Access Tokens” tab
+5. Go to the “Keys and Access Tokens” tab.
 6. Copy the  **Consumer Key**  and  **Consumer Secret**  and paste in your website admin panel.
 Settings -> Social Auth -> Twitter Key and Secret.
 7. Back in your Twitter app, go to the Permissions tab and make sure the Access is set to “Read and Write”.
-8. Done!
+8. You're all set.

 Since our latest release, it’s really easy to login using a  **social network account**  like  **Twitter, Facebook, Google Sign-In , LinkedIn etc.**